|

 chance to get it into their computer.
 At least one court (see the Bakersfield Documents page, Set # 4) has publicly

 admitted being swamped.
-But the courts always seem to catch up, so I don't recommend ignoring the ticket.
+But the courts always seem to catch up, so I don't recommend ignoring the ticket - unless the violation

 You could try phoning one of the live operators, see if they can find your ticket.
 Or, though I haven't personally tried it, I